How to Dress When You Want ’30 & Thriving’ Vibes

 Jumpsuits and rompers are safe and comfortable.
 They’re handy because they cut the decision time in half.
 Once you decide on one, you’re good to go.
 Plus, they are super customizable.

-I’m 36 and I’m a complete tomboy when left to my own devices.
-But there are times when I’d like to look more feminine even though I don’t feel like it.
+I’m 38 and I’m a complete tomboy when left to my own devices.
+But there are times when I’d like to look more feminine, even though I don’t feel like it.
 If that sounds familiar, try a knee-length pencil skirt.

 And personally, I need that on a first date to better mask my assertiveness that tends to scare people away.
 Moreover, they look good on anyone and are also perfect for wearing to the office.

-Don’t be that person that doesn’t try for the sake of not looking like they tried too hard.
-If there’s a wedding, go and do find an appropriate dress for the occasion.
+Don’t be that person who doesn’t try for the sake of not looking like they tried too hard.
+If there’s a wedding, go and find an appropriate dress for the occasion.

 If you’re on a job search, get a well-fitting suit and wear that to the interview.
 There is nothing wrong with taking things seriously and dressing the part.